The Torres del Paine Tragedy: What Really Happened to Those Five Hikers

 Timeline

-On November 13–16, the nine hikers entered via Laguna Amarga after briefings in Puerto Natales.
-The weather was mild, and the subgroups began overlapping at camps.
-By the evening of November 16, all nine who would suffer the worst of the storm had converged at Los Perros campsite, the last sheltered refuge before the exposed 8-10 hour stage over John Garner Pass.
+On November 16, the weather was already rough, although some hikers still managed to cross the pass, despite 140kph winds.
+By that evening, those who would suffer the worst of the storm had converged at Los Perros campsite, the last sheltered refuge before the exposed John Garner Pass.

-November 16 was a rest day before the pass, and Chile’s presidential election reduced CONAF (National Forestry Corporation of Chile) ranger staffing by about half, because voting is compulsory for public employees.
-Therefore, any weather evaluations were not site-specific.
+Chile’s presidential election on November 16-17 reduced CONAF (National Forestry Corporation of Chile) ranger staffing by about half, because voting is compulsory for public employees.
+Therefore, any weather evaluations that evening were not site-specific.

 No ranger was present at Los Perros or on the pass itself to evaluate the weather or to consider temporarily closing the route.
 Campground staff (hired by a private concessionaire) shared only standard public weather apps, which predicted light rain and winds up to 100kph, conditions considered ”normal” for the pass, according to Christian Aldridge, one of the British hikers.

-The exposed and demanding John Garner Pass (at 1,241m) is the highest point of the O Circuit, located on the west side of the Paine massif.
-The last one to two kilometers to the pass are above tree line.
-Harsh winds of 80-100kph often hit this area, so sudden bad weather can come at any time.
+At 1,241m, John Garner Pass is the highest point of the O Circuit, located on the west side of the Paine massif.
+The last part is above tree line.
+Harsh winds of 80-100kph often hit this area, and bad weather can come at any time.
 The trail follows a narrow ridge with steep drops on both sides.

 The ascent route at John Garner Pass.
 Photo: Charles Masters/walkingwithmountains.uk